Gklimo/strava/README.md

 - [7.
 Next Steps](#next-steps)

 ## PROJECT GOALS
 This project aims to provide a comprehensive view of athletes' performance by analyzing Strava activity data.
 By setting up a sophisticated ELT (Extract, Load, Transform) pipeline, we can track key performance indicators over time, compare activity types, and delve into the data on a per-athlete basis.
 The geospatial visualization of activities further allows us to uncover patterns and trends related to locations and movements.
+For the scope of this project we used data from 2 athletes.

 ## SOLUTION ARCHITECTURE
 The pipeline employs a multi-faceted approach, starting with data extraction from the Strava API into a Postgres database on RDS.
 Airbyte is then ingesting that data into Snowflake with CDC.
 It is processed through a series of DBT transformations.
 The whole pipeline is deployed on Dagster Cloud.
 Dagster orchestrates Strava API asset to refreshes data in Postgres database, airbyte asset to ingest into Snoflake, and dbt asset for transormations.
 Dagster has freshness and automaterialization policies set up.
 Finally, the data is visualized with Preset for easy interpretation and insight gathering.